Locations

 Unlike acquisitions, where one entity tries to combine with another, we are separating one into two.

-Let’s call them ParentCo (the original company) and SpinCo (the portion being carved out).
+Let’s refer to them as ParentCo (the original company) and SpinCo (the portion being spun out).

 Key points for divestitures:

-- No Automatic Rights for SpinCo: By default, SpinCo (once it’s no longer an affiliate of ParentCo) has no legal right to use ParentCo’s SAP licenses.
+• No Automatic Rights for SpinCo: By default, SpinCo (once it’s no longer an affiliate of ParentCo) has no legal right to use ParentCo’s SAP licenses.
 Even if SpinCo was, in practice, using SAP systems every day before, once it’s outside the corporate boundary, all that usage becomes unlicensed unless something is done.
 ParentCo can’t “give” or assign licenses to SpinCo unilaterally – that’s prohibited without SAP’s consent.
-This often surprises business leaders who assume that if they sell a division, of course, that division “comes with” the IT systems.
+This often surprises business leaders who assume that if they sell a division, the division “comes with” the IT systems.
 With SAP, it doesn’t unless you planned for it.

-- Transitional Service Agreements (TSAs): In most carve-outs, the seller agrees to provide certain IT services to the buyer after closing (commonly 6-12 months) while the new company gets its systems in place.
+• Transitional Service Agreements (TSAs): In most carve-outs, the seller agrees to provide certain IT services to the buyer after closing (typically 6-12 months) while the new company establishes its systems.
 SAP usage often falls under this.
 You need to legalize this arrangement with SAP.
 Without permission, allowing SpinCo employees to continue logging into ParentCo’s SAP after closing technically provides SAP access to a third party – a breach of license.
 To avoid that, negotiate a TSA usage clause or agreement.
 Ideally, your contract already has a TSA provision (sometimes called “divested entity use clause”) that says something like: “In the event of a divestiture, the divested business may continue to use the SAP software for up to __ months under a transitional services agreement with Customer.”
 If not, you should approach SAP before the deal closes to get a formal nod.
-SAP may offer a specific TSA license addendum or require that you pay a fee for the extended use.
+SAP may offer a specific TSA license addendum or require a fee for extended use.
 Often, that fee is much smaller than a full re-license – think of it as renting the licenses for a few months.
 In one case, SAP charged a parent company a 20% one-time fee on the license value to allow a 12-month transition use for the divested unit.
 While not ideal, it prevented an immediate cutoff.
 If you negotiate upfront, you might avoid even that fee.
-The bottom line is to document any allowed post-separation usage, including duration and scope, so you’re covered if audited.
+The bottom line is to document any allowed post-separation usage, including its duration and scope, so you’re covered in the event of an audit.

-- Shared Infrastructure Risks: This is very risky without explicit permission if ParentCo and SpinCo continue sharing one SAP system after the split (say, due to technical constraints).
-It might happen when splitting the system is hard, so the buyer and seller agree that the seller will host the ERP for a year or two.
-If you do this, involve SAP and consider alternate approaches like SAP partner hosting.
+• Shared Infrastructure Risks: This is very risky without explicit permission if ParentCo and SpinCo continue sharing one SAP system after the split (say, due to technical constraints).
+It may occur when splitting the system is challenging, so the buyer and seller agree that the seller will host the ERP for a year or two.
+If you do this, involve SAP and consider alternative approaches, such as SAP partner hosting.
 For instance, temporarily moving that part of the business onto an SAP partner’s cloud or SAP HEC/RISE, the partner or SAP essentially provides the licenses as part of the service.
 This can serve as a bridge; although it might be costly every month, it offloads compliance responsibility to the hosting provider for that period.
 In any case, running a single production system serving two companies requires careful contractual cover.

-- Fees and “Shakedown” Potential: Software vendors know that divestitures put customers in a bind – there’s a ticking clock to separate systems, and the buyer and seller need things to keep working.
+• Fees and “Shakedown” Potential: Software vendors are aware that divestitures put customers in a bind.
+There’s a ticking clock to separate systems, and the buyer and seller must ensure that things continue to function properly.
 SAP often sees this as an opportunity for additional sales.
 They might demand the spin-off purchase new licenses at list price (since, as a new, smaller customer, SpinCo doesn’t have a volume discount history), or charge the parent a premium to extend usage for a few months.
 They might even use the situation to bundle a larger deal (e.g., “We’ll allow this carve-out smoothly if the parent commits to a S/4HANA migration deal”).
-To avoid exploitation, prepare your negotiation stance: coordinate with the other party (buyer or seller) to approach SAP together if possible, showing that you’re aligned and informed.
+To avoid exploitation, prepare your negotiation stance by coordinating with the other party (buyer or seller) to approach SAP together, if possible, and demonstrate that you’re aligned and informed.
 Consider leveraging the prospect that SpinCo might choose a competitor’s software if SAP’s offer is unreasonable.
-If SAP knows that pushing too hard could lose that new business entirely, they may be more flexible.
-Also, having alternative proposals (like SpinCo evaluating Oracle or the parent considering third-party maintenance to reduce cost) can provide leverage in discussions.
+If SAP knows that pushing too hard could result in losing that new business entirely, they may be more flexible.
+Additionally, having alternative proposals (such as SpinCo evaluating Oracle or the parent considering third-party maintenance to reduce costs) can provide leverage in discussions.

 Pitfalls to avoid in divestitures: